halmasieh/Election_Analysis/README.md

 ## Challenge Overview
 The purpose of this challenge is to reinforce the Python programming insight by using VBA background.
 In fact, we performed a simulation for obtaining the winner county of what has been done before.
 We used Python as well as Visual studio code softwares for excecuting our script.
 Python, while simple, is very practical and intuitive, thus it can be used as an effective computational tool for macro-analysis.
+Preliminary information is available in this election that is related to the list of candidates and their total votes along with the winner of the election based on the highest percentage of the votes.
+In order to complete the rest of the information related to this project, determining the share of participating of each county and selecting the winning county has a significient role in clarifying for the audiences.
+Therefore, the purpose of this analysis audit is to calculate the voter turnout and the percentage of votes of each county in order to determining the county with the highest turnout.

 ## Challenge Summary
 In fact, the presented challenge is an example of hundreds of samples that we encounter in the real world.
 Problem analysis in the form of a flowchart